-Declarations should be made using the declaration form within Appendix A, signed and submitted via email to SATH.declarations@nhs.net or by post to: Governance Team, Executive Office, Shrewsbury Hospital.
-All declarations will be held in the central register administered by the Governance Team.
+Declarations should be made using the function within the Electronic Staff Record (ESR) (see How to Record and Maintain a Conflict of Interest using Employee Self Service guide within Appendix B).
+For staff who do not have access to the SaTH ESR, the declaration form within Appendix A, should be signed and submitted via email to sath.declarations@nhs.net or by post to: Governance Team, Executive Office, Shrewsbury hospital..

+All declarations will be held in the central register administered by the Governance Team and within ESR.
 Please ensure that you complete all the required fields:

-- The returnee's name and their role with the organisation - A description of the interest declared (reflecting the content of Section 5 of the guidance for common situations, or a 'nil' return)

-- Relevant dates relating to the interest - The action to be taken to mitigate the conflict, as agreed or discussed with the line manager (to be included within the 'comments' section)
+- The returnee's name and their role with the organisation - A description of the interest declared (reflecting the content of Section 5 of the guidance for common situations within Appendix A), or a 'nil' return) - Relevant dates relating to the interest - The action to be taken to mitigate the conflict, as agreed, or discussed with the line manager (to be included within the 'comments' section)